 Trend 1: Customers Hate Your Tech

 Of all the data Viable has analyzed so far, bugs are the biggest trend.
 Bugs in websites and apps are an area customers are not willing to forgive.
-Negative experience with the app hurts customers’ overall brand experience.
+Negative experiences with the app hurts customers’ overall brand experience.

 Trend 2: Customers Downranking Apps for Bad Service